sonic-net/SONiC/doc/SAI_failure_handling/SAI_failure_handling.md

 The field `status` saves the status of the SAI operation (e.g., SAI_STATUS_NOT_SUPPORTED, SAI_STATUS_FAILURE).

-The ERROR_DB also include a list of attributes and the corresponding values that the failed operation tries to set.
+The ERROR_DB also includes a list of attributes and the corresponding values that the failed operation tries to set.

 An example ERROR_DB entry for route table and neighbor table in BGP error handling is available at https://github.com/Azure/SONiC/blob/master/doc/error-handling/error_handling_design_spec.md#3431-Error-Tables
 ```